bryanlabs/go-bryanlabs-dev/content/blog/availbilityzoneids.md

     "ZoneId": "use1-az5"
 ````

-Being that I have to deploy this on many accounts, i do not want to have to describe availability zones in each one, and pass the param to the correct zone name.
-So the next step was to create a Custom Resource that puts the Zone ID to Zone Name mappings in the SSM parameter Store, allowing me to use code like this in Cloudformation.
+Being that I have to deploy this on many accounts, I do not want to have to describe Availability Zones in each one, and pass the param to the correct zone name.
+So the next step was to create a Custom Resource that puts the Zone ID to Zone Name mappings in the SSM parameter Store, allowing me to use code like this in CloudFormation.

 ````